 Units to be covered: 1.
 NEA extended study of 'Frankenstein' and 'The Road', 2.
 Unseen poetry, 3.
 The poetry of Ted Hughes and Sylvia Plath, 4.
-Revision and exam skills All skills will be in line with the KS5 assessment criteria: A01 Articulate informed, personal and creative responses to literary texts, using associated concepts and terminology, and coherent, accurate written expression (read, understand and respond to texts); AO2 Analyse ways in which meanings are shaped in literary texts; AO3 Demonstrate understanding of the significance and influence of the contexts in which literary texts are written and received; AO4 Explore connections across literary texts; AO5 Explore literary texts informed by different interpretations.
+Revision and exam skills

+All skills will be in line with the KS5 assessment criteria: A01 Articulate informed, personal and creative responses to literary texts, using associated concepts and terminology, and coherent, accurate written expression (read, understand and respond to texts); A02 Analyse ways in which meanings are shaped in literary texts; A03 Demonstrate understanding of the significance and influence of the contexts in which literary texts are written and received; A04 Explore connections across literary texts; A05 Explore literary texts informed by different interpretations.
 The year will extend students far beyond their prior learning in KS4 and help prepare students for the rigors of Higher Education.

-All units within this year underpin preparation for the examination at the conclusion of Year 13.
-They are based on Assessment markers: Autumn Term the students' prior learning and skills in Year 12, as well as ensuring that gaps in learning are identified and NEA: Frankenstein and The Road. addressed.
-Unseen poetry analysis.
-Key assessments SMSC is addressed in all texts and study areas.
-For example, the role of religion (especially Christianity) in our society Poetry of Ted Hughes and Sylvia is explored in both 'Hamlet' and 'Paradise Lost', as are themes about our understanding of ourselves and our place in Low stakes testing Plath. the world.
-Moral dilemmas and concepts of power, poverty, dystopian futures, etc. are covered through a study of Deep marking points Unseen assessments 1 and 2.
-'The Road' and 'Frankenstein'.
-Students' analysis of characters, relationships and themes requires them to explore the Home learning way in which spiritual, moral, social and cultural factors can affect individuals and society.
-Examinations High-quality resources, higher-level knowledge and independent study are all prioritized via the faculty's commitment Spring Term to development in this area through staff's ARPs (part of the appraisal process).
-Examples include Routledge critical Conferencing Revision of Hamlet and all poetry analysis texts, the British Library, Oxford study texts, the 'level 5' resources on The Day, resources from 'Digital covered to this point.
-Feedback Theatre +' and the 'E' Magazine.
-Full mock exams at the start of Moderation Independent study forms a key 'spine' of learning as without it, students will not make the necessary development in the term. their learning.
-Students are given critical theory, reviews, analysis, journals, dramatic productions, etc. to NEA internal deadline. complement their study of each content area.
-Achievement will be celebrated regularly via Arbor parental email contact, Atl, grades (as part of the whole-school approach), praise postcards, phone calls home and intrinsically for the students via regular and explicit feedback of Summer Term the achievement of both skills and grades.
-Examinations Literacy skills are explicitly referenced on each Learning Programme Journey and are specific to the course of learning.
+- All units within this year underpin preparation for the examination at the conclusion of Year 13.
+They are based on the students' prior learning and skills in Year 12, as well as ensuring that gaps in learning are identified and addressed. - SMSC is addressed in all texts and study areas.
+For example, the role of religion (especially Christianity) in our society is explored in both 'Hamlet' and 'Paradise Lost', as are themes about our understanding of ourselves and our place in the world.
+Moral dilemmas and concepts of power, poverty, dystopian futures, etc. are covered through a study of 'The Road' and 'Frankenstein'.
+Students' analysis of characters, relationships and themes requires them to explore the way in which spiritual, moral, social and cultural factors can affect individuals and society. - High-quality resources, higher-level knowledge and independent study are all prioritized via the faculty's commitment to development in this area through staff's ARPs (part of the appraisal process).
+Examples include Routledge critical analysis texts, the British Library, Oxford study texts, the 'level 5' resources on The Day, resources from 'Digital Theatre +' and the 'E' Magazine. - Independent study forms a key 'spine' of learning as without it, students will not make the necessary development in their learning.
+Students are given critical theory, reviews, analysis, journals, dramatic productions, etc. to complement their study of each content area. - Achievement will be celebrated regularly via Arbor parental email contact, Atl grades (as part of the whole-school approach), praise postcards, phone calls home and intrinsically for the students via regular and explicit feedback of the achievement of both skills and grades. - Literacy skills are explicitly referenced on each Learning Programme Journey and are specific to the course of learning.
 These may be specific vocabulary linked to the unit being studied, explicit contextual terms, punctuation, sentence structures, or irregular spellings that need to be incorporated into the unit.